 Anant Maral Shastri will always be remembered as a freedom fighter, journalist, literary figure, poet, Sanskrit scholar, linguist and a respected administrator.
 At a very young age, he had left Ambikapur, now in Chhattisgarh, and joined Kashi Vidyapeeth, a nationalist institution of learning in Varanasi, where he found a Guru in Acharya Narendra Dev, a renowned freedom fighter, scholar and teacher.

-On the 75th anniversary of Quit India movement, Newsroom24x7 pays homage to leading freedom fighter late Anant Maral Shastri, who had quit his job as editor of Milap, a front-ranking newspaper of Lahore to support Mahatma Gandhi’s call of “Do or Die” and jump into the Quit India Movement in 1942.
+On the 75th anniversary of Quit India movement, Newsroom24x7 pays homage to leading freedom fighter late Anant Maral Shastri, who had taken a break from Milap newspaper and also quit his teaching assignment in Lahore to jump into the Quit India Movement in 1942.
 He was arrested and kept in the Patna camp jail.
 One of the inmates in his cell was Sitaram Kesri, who was at that time a bugler of Congress Seva Dal.
 Kesri later rose to become the Indian National Congress President and was succeeded by Sonia Gandhi.

 Anant Maral Shastri (1912–1999), will always be remembered as a freedom fighter, journalist, literary figure, poet, Sanskrit scholar, linguist and a respected administrator under whose able guidance art and culture flourished in the heart of India in the post-Independence era.